-Leica X2 versus Sony A7R III
+Leica X2 vs Sony A7R III

-The Leica X2 and the Sony Alpha A7R III are two digital cameras that were announced, respectively, in May 2012 and October 2017.
+The Leica X2 and the Sony Alpha A7R III are two digital cameras that were officially introduced, respectively, in May 2012 and October 2017.
 The X2 is a fixed lens compact, while the A7R III is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (X2) and a full frame (A7R III) sensor.
-The Leica has a resolution of 16.1 megapixel, whereas the Sony provides 42.2 MP.
+The Leica has a resolution of 16.1 megapixels, whereas the Sony provides 42.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7R III is considerably larger (42 percent) than the Leica X2.
 It is noteworthy in this context that the A7R III is splash and dust-proof, while the X2 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the X2 has a lens built in, whereas the A7R III is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the A7R III and their specifications in the Sony FE Lens Catalog.

 Concerning battery life, the X2 gets 450 shots out of its BP-DC8 battery, while the A7R III can take 650 images on a single charge of its NP-FZ100 power pack.
 The power pack in the A7R III can be charged via the USB port, which can be very convenient when travelling.